-Women in Chemistry at Oxford have a long history dating back to the 1880s when the first female students were admitted to study chemistry and including the pioneering work of Dorothy Crowfoot Hodgkin, the first women to win the Nobel Prize in Chemistry in 1964.
+Women in Chemistry at Oxford have a long history dating back to the 1880s when the first female students were admitted to study chemistry, and including the pioneering work of Dorothy Crowfoot Hodgkin, who won the Nobel Prize in Chemistry in 1964.

 Today we are proud to have more women studying and working in Chemistry at Oxford than ever before and to celebrate their milestones and achievements.
 Our women academics are powerful role models for the next generation of female chemists both within and beyond Oxford running ground-breaking research teams, winning prizes and fellowships, creating spin-out companies, and taking on major national roles in service to the discipline.
 Whilst we have made good progress, there is more work to do as we aspire to achieve gender balance within all our student and staff categories and to progress related initiatives.
 The Department holds a silver Athena SWAN award in recognition of our ongoing commitment to the promotion of gender diversity within the department and wider sector.